-The Central Bank of Yemen is pleased to present the Monetary and Financial Developments report covering recent developments through September 2022.
-The report published every month provides readers and researchers interested in monetary and financial developments in the Republic of Yemen with insights into major developments across the country's monetary and banking sectors.
-It analyses key components of the Central Bank's balance sheet, the consolidated balance sheet of the commercial and Islamic banks, as well as monetary surveys.
-Budget deficit financing and domestic debt issuances are also covered.
-Finally, there is a special focus on the exchange rate and price developments.
+The Central Bank of Yemen (CBY) is pleased to present the Monetary and Financial Developments Report - Issue No.12.
+The Report provides readers and researchers interested in monetary and financial developments in the Republic of Yemen with insights into major developments across country's monetary and banking sectors.

+This issue of the Monthly Report reviews key developments during November 2022.
+It analyses key components of CBY's balance sheet, consolidated balance sheet of the commercial and Islamic banks, as well as monetary surveys.
+In addition, it covers budget deficit financing and domestic debt issuances.
+Moreover, the report places a special focus on the exchange rate and price developments.

-We hope that this report will prove to be helpful for our readers.
+We trust this report will provide detailed insights to our readers.

-God bless,
+God bless.